Question

 Creative

-Best for design or data contexts where you created visual representations that made complex information accessible and actionable.
+Perfect for design, data analysis, or presentation contexts where you made complex information or ideas clear and understandable

 Modeled